Denver Weather: From Near Record Heat To Feeling Like Winter, Get Ready For Temperature Whiplash!

-DENVER (CBS4) – After very mild weekend, temperatures will soar even higher to start the week.
+DENVER (CBS4) – After very mild weekend, temperatures on Colorado’s Front Range will soar even higher to start the week.
 Record high temperatures may be broken Monday afternoon before a blast of winter-like weather quickly arrives for the the middle of the week.

 While the front will bring lots of cold air, it doesn’t have much moisture.
 So, while the mountains should get light snow Tuesday night into early Wednesday morning, it’s unlikely the metro area would get any accumulating snowfall.